What is Rent To Own Homes?

 Rent to own homes are a unique arrangement in the real estate industry.
 It allows tenants to rent a property for a specific period with the option (or requirement) to purchase it.
 The tenant pays for the property before or when the lease expires.

 This arrangement can be attractive for those who want to buy a home but need time to save.
-This type of plan is also patronized by those who which to improve their credit score.
+This type of plan is also patronized by those who wish to improve their credit score.
 Some key features are unique to rent-to-own homes.
-Some of these key features include;
+Some of the key features that describe a rent to own home include;

 | (Everything About Inventory Home and Customise Home)